-- Set aside a time to sit with your children to discuss their online activity and their accounts. - The computer should be located only in a common room. - Time and length of use should be limited and clearly defined (such as "Screen Time" on iphone). - The internet should not be available after normal bedtimes. - Set limits on types of games children can play. - Personalize settings for individual users. - Install a filter (e.g. Spector Soft, Net Nanny, and/or e- Blaster) - Discuss with your children that the language used and topics discussed should be compatible with your family's values and standards in other areas of communication. - Group chats and video chats should be carefully monitored or perhaps even excluded. - All social media accounts MUST be accessible to parents and parents should CHECK these accounts regularly. - Get reports on your child's Internet activity. - Many families find that an Internet safety pledge works well, particularly for younger children.
+- Set aside a time to sit with your children to discuss their online activity and their accounts. - The computer should be located only in a common room. - Time and length of use should be limited and clearly defined (such as "Screen Time"). - The internet should not be available after normal bedtimes. - Set limits on types of games children can play. - Personalize settings for individual users. - Install a filter on your home internet such as Net Nanny, Bark, or Circle. - Discuss with your children that the language used and topics discussed should be compatible with your family's values and standards in other areas of communication. - Group chats and video chats should be carefully monitored or perhaps even excluded. - All social media accounts MUST be accessible to parents and parents should CHECK these accounts regularly.

+- Get reports on your child's internet activity. - Many families find that an internet safety pledge works well, particularly for younger children.
 Many sites have premade templates you can print and use.
 Children need to know that it's not appropriate to hide when interacting online.